Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/cmake_exercise.md

 ## Docker Setup

 The code and all dependencies should run in a Docker container based on the `ubuntu:24.04` image.
 As by now, you already know how to set up a basic Docker container, we do no longer provide detailed instructions.
 We recommend building the Dockerfile incrementally.
 Start with a rather empty one and install dependencies manually in the interactive mode.
+Use a copy command instead of setting up a mount.
 Take notes of the commands you use, so you can integrate them into the Dockerfile afterwards and rebuild your image.

 Some standard packages available on Aptitude might come handy: